 Traditional home building and construction often encounter issues of poorly specified manufacturer supplied products, build problems occurring on-site at additional and unplanned cost, limited availability of skilled labour, and a lack of traceability regarding all project-related information and decision making.
 Moreover, project construction can often start before the technical design is finalised leading to significant rework at additional cost.
 With increased high-rise residential developments taking place predominantly within cities adding a premium cost to any construction project, there is also a higher risk of exorbitant costs being passed to the developer when unforeseen issues occur whilst on-site.

 In establishing BML’s modular facility, BML is able to scrutinise and control each stage of a project from design and product specification through to performance monitoring post-build.
 Modular allows BML to create a single source of truth concerning all construction-related information and to control how data is passed and used through the business.
-In so doing, BML has established a genuine golden thread of information, a concept that many in the industry are struggling to implement as was made clear in Dame Judith Hackitt’s influential report Building a Safer Future following the Grenfell Tower fire.
+In doing so, BML has established a genuine golden thread of information, a concept that many in the industry are struggling to implement as was made clear in Dame Judith Hackitt’s influential report Building a Safer Future following the Grenfell Tower fire.

 Therefore, BML’s lean offsite manufacturing approach provides customer satisfaction, product surety and safety through the certainty and quality embedded into the build process.
 Through the use of advanced automation and robotics BML can also respond quickly to market conditions and leverage a factory-based approach to retain quality when scaling up production.